imclaren/blog/_posts/2015-02-18-enterprisecloud.md

 ---
 layout: post
-title: How to shower yourself in enterprise dollars
+title: Make more money by signing tougher contracts
 ---

 *Immature suppliers smash their standard contract terms and conditions through the bureaucracy of their enterprise customers.
-But mature suppliers sell more services (and make more money) by signing "real" contracts, and by taking real responsibility for providing great service.*
+But mature suppliers sell more services (and make more money) by signing "real" contracts, and by taking real responsibility for providing great services.*

 ![cio](http://iainmclaren.com/public/images/2015-02-18-mcduck.jpg)